pomerium/pomerium/docs/reference/readme.md

 Address specifies the host and port to serve HTTPS and gRPC requests from.
 If empty, `:https`/`:443` is used.

+### HTTP Redirect Address

+- Environmental Variable: `HTTP_REDIRECT_ADDR`
+- Type: `string`
+- Default: `` (no serevr is started)
+- Example: `:80`
+- Optional

+If set, the HTTP Redirect Address specifies the host and port to redirect http to https traffic on.
+If not set, no redirect server is started.

 ### Shared Secret

 - Environmental Variable: `SHARED_SECRET`